graphile/worker/website/docs/tasks.md

 `withPgClient` gets a `pgClient` from the pool that Graphile Worker uses.
 It calls `await callback(pgClient)`, and finally releases the client and returns the result of `callback`.
-This workflow can make testing your tasks easier by making it easier to mock `pgClient`.
+This workflow can make testing your tasks easier.

 Example: